pyeventsourcing/esdbclient/README.md

 ```

 The method `read_stream_events()` also supports four optional arguments,
-`position`, `backwards`, `limit`, and `timeout`.
+`stream_position`, `backwards`, `limit`, and `timeout`.

-The optional `position` argument is an optional integer that can be used to indicate
+The optional `stream_position` argument is an optional integer that can be used to
-the position in the stream from which to start reading.
-This argument is `None`
+indicate the position in the stream from which to start reading.
+This argument is
-by default, which means the stream will be read either from the start of the
+`None` by default, which means the stream will be read either from the start of the
 stream (the default behaviour), or from the end of the stream if `backwards` is
 `True` (see below).
 When reading a stream from a specific position in the stream, the
 recorded event at that position WILL be included, both when reading forwards